Last updated on September 5th, 2023 at 10:32 am

 Growing up, I knew a lot of kids who heard this from teachers, siblings, and well-meaning neighbors.
 These kids didn’t listen, were very hyperactive, and above all, mischievous.
 I didn’t like some of them.
 I was friends with some.
 Later, I would come to find out that kids aren’t bad, they just engage in behaviors that are either not expected, liked, or accepted for the situation.

 Which is why when one of my daughter’s first words were, “bad! bad!”
 I cringed and as I was trying to tolerate the shame of having my daughter say this (and with conviction), I of course, yelled at my husband.
 You see, in her first year of life, my husband would constantly tell our chihuahua, Millie that she was “bad! bad!” when she would bark at strangers, family members, the baby, nothing, or a knock on tv (she’s just protective!).
-My family would laugh at me when I would say, “Millie’s not bad, she just makes poor choices.”
+My family would laugh at me when I would say, “Millie’s not bad, she’s just reacting to her protector alarm inside of her.”
 Yes, these are the conversations in the home of a therapist.
 My point was that Millie was responding to her internal alarm, her “flight and fight” response telling her to protect us and the home.
 And while she has a lot to learn about life and real and perceived danger, we as her parents need to train her to do better, instead of making her feel as though she’s bad.
 Every time I hear someone say “bad person” it’s like nails on a chalkboard for me.
 Mainly because I know how much people suffer when they believe it about themselves.

 In my work, the “I’m a bad person” core belief comes up quite frequently.
 A lot of people believe they are inherently BAD.
 When we examine this belief and its history on their life, we find that the message (or “seed” as I like to refer to it as), “You’re bad” was planted back in childhood.
 It might have been an innocent, non-ill intentioned experience, and it kept being reinforced through time and other experiences.
 I tell my clients that these reinforced experiences are like oxygen, water and sunlight… all the things that a core belief and “tree” needs to grow and thrive.
 Then people start to believe the message and can develop assumptions about themselves and act accordingly.
 Two extremes can be: 1) continue to act that belief out, ex: “Since I’m bad and everyone knows it, I will continue to do bad things.” and/or ; 2) do everything possible to combat this belief or “inherent trait”, ex: “I have to go above and beyond to do nice things so that no one catches on and sees that I’m actually really a bad person.”
 Such behaviors can cause people to suffer and ultimately, behave in ways that are opposite to their values or goals.